awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

    The following example targets instance IDs by specifying a wildcard value \(\*\)\.
-This enables Systems Manager to create an association on *all* instances in the current Amazon Web Services account and AWS Region\.
+This enables Systems Manager to create an association on *all* instances in the current AWS account and AWS Region\.
 This association runs simultaneously on 10 instances maximum at any given time\.
 Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
 For compliance reporting, this association is assigned a severity level of Medium\.
 This association runs at the specified Cron schedule\.
 It doesn't run immediately after the association is created\.

 ------
 #### [ Linux & macOS ]